qub-blesson/FedFly/README.md

   <img src="FedFly System.png" alt="FedFly System width="200"/>
 </p>

-More information on the steps in relation to distributed FL and the mobility of devices within the FedFly system are presented in the research article entitled, "FedFly: Towards Migration in Edge-based Distributed Federated Learning".
+More information on the steps in relation to distributed FL and the mobility of devices within the FedFly system are presented in the research article entitled, [FedFly: Towards Migration in Edge-based Distributed Federated Learning](https://arxiv.org/pdf/2111.01516.pdf).

 ### Code Structure